Computer Science

 &

-If Business Elective is used to satisfy CAS Restricted Elective requirement, then an additional Business Elective or eligible Computer Science Elective must be substituted.
+If a Business elective is used to satisfy the CAS restricted elective requirement, then an additional Business elective or eligible Computer Science elective must be substituted.

 CS + Computer Engineering